Code-Institute-Submissions/arc-bionics-new/README.md

  A very big help!

  - [Pexels](https://pexels.com) for providing the media for my  website when I had no images to upload myself.
 Much thanks to the contributors who uploaded their own images for users to use!

+ - [Google](https://google.com) for basic troubleshooting tips, from the littlest of problems to the biggest when I had no idea what was causing the issue.